itradeicu/itradeicu/codes/strategys/athena-v1.md

 ### 🆚 Athena Strategy Source File

-This article is produced by [https://www.itrade.icu](https://www.itrade.icu) Quantitative Trading Lab.
-Please visit [https://www.itrade.icu](https://www.itrade.icu) for more benefits.
+> This article was produced by the Quantitative Trading Lab at [https://www.itrade.icu](https://www.itrade.icu).
+Visit for more benefits.

 ### 📢 Final Summary